Can you remember how it felt, back then, to leave the house? Connect with friends?

 We want Food & Words to be affordable and it's becoming increasing tricky to make the sums work in our favour.

-So, we're working on a longer lead plan for the next event and envisage holding Food & Words again in 2024.
+So, we're working on a longer lead plan for the next event and hope to present Food & Words again.

 To be the first to hear the announcement of the location and dates, sign up to the newsletter.